dvliman/centripetal/README.md

 # make docker
 docker compose up
 ```
-* just use the clojure command
+* please use the clojure command
+* run into issues with docker
+  * jakarta/servlet is outdated (compiles up to 52 - java 8),
-* run into issue with docker; jakarta/servlet is outdated, bumping down run into issues with M1 chip
+    * bumping down wouldn't work with M1 chip
+      * can bundle jar inside but I have limited time this week

 Running the tests: